screamlab/robot_arm_esp32_rtos/README.md

+### Mutex Lock

+The `#define USE_MUTEX_LOCK` directive in `include/params.hpp` controls the code to use the mutex lock.

+To disable the mutex lock, please comment out this line.

 ## Debugging

 We subscribe the joint angles from `/NAMESPACE/TOPIC_NAME`, convert the radian values to degrees, and then publish them to `/NAMESPACE/REPUBLISH_TOPIC_NAME`.